dhs-gov/sentop-azure/README.md

 | `Content-Type` | `application/json`,<br>`multipart/form-data` | Yes | Specify <i>either</i> JSON or multi-part form payloads.
 If both JSON and multi-part form payloads are submitted, the JSON payload must be attached as a file (See Multipart Form Data). |

 ## Body / Payload
-SENTOP requires that data be submitted either as a JSON payload or file attachments (including `.json` files).
+SenTop requires that data be submitted either as a JSON payload or file attachments (including `.json` files).

 ### JSON Payload
-SENTOP JSON payloads require a `documents` key that defines a list of JSON objects, each of which consists of a `text` key and a document (or paragraph) string value.
+SenTop JSON payloads require a `documents` key that defines a list of JSON objects, each of which consists of a `text` key and a document (or paragraph) string value.
 Optionally, a list of stop words may be added for the corpus domain using the `stopwords` key.

 ```bash
 curl --location --request POST 'https://<domain>/sentop'